Das-Kollektiv/tdme2/README-Philosophy.md

     - A game designer should be able to script game content without needing to have a full C++ education
     - A programmer should program mostly
 - Keep it portable, so the engine should also be able to run on a toaster :smile: (sorry, I used to love NetBSD)
 - Make it complete!
-It should be possible to create a number of game types or app types with it without really or only adjusting the engine very little
+It should be possible to create a number of app types or game types with it without really or only adjusting the engine very little
 - Be Open Source friendly!
-We understand that economy currently works only if making money easy said, but still think there should be low cost or open source eco systems for creating 3D games/applications!
+We understand that economy currently works only if making money easy said, but still think there should be low cost or open source eco systems for creating 3D apps/games!
 We also love the power of open source e.g. in terms of sharing knowledge as without the world wide web the engine would not have been possible so far

 # 2. Who is this 3D engine for?
 - Small developer studios that want/insist on having/need a complete and light free open source 3d engine that they can build upon, improve and such and adapt for their needs
-- Anyone who wants to do 3D game/app prototyping
+- Anyone who wants to do 3D apps/games prototyping

 # 3. Other information
 ## 3.1.
 Links